ProfMcL/ECE231/Install_tools_windows.md

 https://github.com/ProfMcL/ECE231/blob/main/blink/blink.c

-4. Now, compile the code by typing:
+3. Now, compile the code by typing:

 ``>avr-gcc -Wall -Os -DF_CPU=16000000 -mmcu=atmega328p -o main.elf blink.c``

 If there are any errors, fix them and re-type the line above.

-Next, type:
+4. Next, type:

  ``>avr-objcopy -j .text -j .data -O ihex main.elf main.hex``

+This will create a  text file containing a hexadecimal (base 16) version of the compiled source code that is understandable by the MCU.
+In the next step, you will upload this hex file to the flash ROM of the MCU.
+This is called "flashing" the MCU.

-Then connect your Arduino Uno to your computer using the USB cable.
+5. Connect your Arduino Uno to your computer using the USB cable.
 Determine which COM port the Uno is connected to by opening Device Manager from the Start menu, then clicking on Ports (COM & LPT) you should see something like USB Serial Device (COM4).
 Flash the code to the ATmega328P mcu by typing

 ``>avrdude -c Arduino -b 115200 -P COMx  -p atmega328p -U flash:w:main.hex:i``

 In place of COMx type the number of the com port identified in the previous step.
 You should now see the internal LED on the Arduino board blinking on and off at 1 second each.

-5. Now modify the code by changing MYDELAY to 100.
+6. Now modify the code by changing MYDELAY to 100.
 Redo the commands avr-gcc, avr-objcopy, and avrdude and the LED should be blinking much faster.
 Note: you do not need to type in these commands.
 Position your cursar in the terminal prompt line and use the up and down arrows to scroll through previous commands.

-6. You have undoubtedly noted that the three lines we're using to compile and flash are tedious to type.
+7. You have undoubtedly noted that the three lines we're using to compile and flash are tedious to type.
 A makefile is a text file that contains a set of instructions for building code without needing to type in all the command line steps.
 Download the makefile from https://github.com/ProfMcL/ECE231/blob/main/blink/makefile and move that file to your blink project folder.
 (You should have version 2.0 of the makefile created by Prof. McLaughlin for this class).
 You will notice that this file is now listed along with blink.c and other files in the explorer panel of VS Code.
 Your laptop may have appended .txt or another extension to makefile during the download process.
 If so, right-click on makefile.txt and change its name to makefile without any extension.

-7. Read through the makefile using VSCode and update the PORT variable to the correct COM port for your Arduino Uno.
+8. Read through the makefile using VSCode and update the PORT variable to the correct COM port for your Arduino Uno.
 You can find this port in your Device Manager.

-8. Go back to blink.c and change MYDELAY to some other value, such as 3000, corresponding to 3 seconds.
+9. Go back to blink.c and change MYDELAY to some other value, such as 3000, corresponding to 3 seconds.
 From the terminal command line, type
 ``>make``.
 This will compile your code.
 Then type ``>make flash``.This will flash your code to your device.

-9. Unplug your USB cable from your laptop and plug it into a wall outlet via a USB adapter if you have one.
+10. Unplug your USB cable from your laptop and plug it into a wall outlet via a USB adapter if you have one.

 # **Congratulations on your first embedded coding project!**